confluentinc/ksqldb-recipes/docs/internet-of-things/coalesce/index.md

 --8<-- "docs/shared/manual_insert.md"

-### Run stream processing app
+### Run the stream processing app

 In this example, there is one stream of data reporting device threshold values and another reporting alarms.
-The following stream processing app identifies which set of devices need to be investigated where threshold is insufficient and alarm code is not zero.
+The following stream processing app identifies which set of devices need to be investigated where the threshold is insufficient and alarm code is not zero.

 --8<-- "docs/shared/ksqlb_processing_intro.md"